 Introduces students to aircraft flight control rigging, composites, sheet metal, and wood structures.
-This course covers the Airframe Curriculum Subjects from Appendix C to Part 147 of the Federal Aviation Regulations (FAR) in Title 14 of the Code of Federal Regulations (14 CFR), for Aviation Maintenance schools.
-This course requires a lab fee and a student fee.
+This course covers the Airframe Curriculum Subjects from Appendix C to Part 147 of the Federal Aviation

+Regulations (FAR) in Title 14 of the Code of Federal Regulations (14 CFR), for Aviation Maintenance schools.
+This course requires a lab fee.